 Dr Chris Davey

 My first degree was in zoology and microbiology and my PhD in biophysics (biological dielectrics).
 I wrote, got and did two Wellcome Trust fellowships in the area of linear and non-linear dielectric spectroscopy of human blood.
-I have taught at secondary school, taught a substantial part of the foundation year course in IBERS as well as part of the 1st year biochemistry course and I have successfully supervised two PhD students in biophysics.
+I have taught at secondary school, taught a substantial part of the foundation year course in IBERS as well as part of the 1st year biochemistry course.
+I have successfully supervised PhD students in biophysics and plant math modelling/machine learning and currently I am supervising two students working in the area of fermentation instrumentation/monitoring.
 My research has encompassed both bench work and theoretical studies.
 Outside academia I have worked for both small and multinational companies and have freelanced as a consultant and computer programmer.
+I have studied fine art at first year undergraduate level and am an exhibiting artist and published poet.